-Once you save a message, you will exit the editor and land on the Message details page.
-You can also return to this page by clicking on View details in your message catalog.
-For more information on the Message details page, click here.
+Once you save a message, you see the Message details page.
+You can also return to this page by clicking on View details in your message list.

 Note that if you are working with a template, fewer options are available (e.g. you cannot export an email template, but rather use it to create a message from it, and then export the resulting message).

 Send a test email

 The Send test email option allows you to send the message to yourself, colleagues, clients, etc. and view it in the inbox.
 It also allows you to send it to another application.
 For example, you can...